 When is the Best Time to Water Indoor Plants?

 The best time to water indoor plants is in the morning.
-So if try to water in the mornings where possible.
+So if possible, try to water in the mornings where possible.
 It’s recommended to water all plants, whether inside or out, in the morning because it allows the plant to absorb the water before the heat of the day causes it to evaporate.

 Watering in the morning reduces the risk of fungal growth that can occur when soil and leaves stay wet overnight.
 And it gives plant foliage time to dry off before evening, which can help reduce the risk of disease.
+That said, if your plants are dry and in need of water…water them regardless of the time of day!

 Can You Water Plants at Night?